Harold pwned by arrow lol. William probs king by xmas. Bk home soon, cya then k? luv u x

 A sketch on Dave Allen at Large shows Allen as a native American chief who a British explorer is negotiating with; he is offered trinkets for various tracts of land.
 He wants the "stick that goes boom" (a rifle) but is refused.
 Finally he offers all the land they're trying to acquire for the "stick that goes boom," and the Brit, seeing this as a huge bargain, agrees.
 Brit gives Chief the rifle.
 Chief shoots Brit, and then he & his tribe members take the chest full of trinkets.

-And Meks themselves are by no means above this: One ransomed a dormant Necron tomb for a bunch of Doomsday Arks, but couldn't resist trying to take one apart, with predictable consequences.
+And Meks themselves are by no means above this: One ransacked a dormant Necron tomb for a bunch of Doomsday Arks, but couldn't resist trying to take one apart, with predictable consequences.

 The Necrons are also an example, only a very limited caste has a clue how their technology works, all construction and maintenance is automated.
 The leadership caste comports themselves like bronze-age warlords, and the rest of the race is almost non-sentient.

 The Kroot are also an example, having gained their technology by eating Orks and inheriting their genetically encoded technology.
-As a result you have a tribal society with solid-propellant weapons (later upgraded to use plasma-based ammunition when they became a client species for the Tau Empire) and Warp-capable starships.
+As a result you have a tribal society with solid-propellant weapons (later chieftans are given plasma-based weaponry after they became a client species for the Tau Empire) and Warp-capable starships.
+Though they tend to have limited technological standing otherwise, though the reason for this appears that their philosophy is that having low levels of technology keeps the species strong.

 The Rogue Trader RPG features the Rak'Gol, a race of aliens that makes the Orks look positively cultured.
 Though their technology is primitive compared to just about all races (for example, their spacecraft are powered by unshielded nuclear reactors instead of plasma drives) it's a wonder they have any technology at all, let alone FTL-capable ships, since they seem to be little more than extremely violent beasts.
 It's debated whether they can even be considered to have a culture of any kind.
 It's hinted they may merely be pawns of some other race that presumably uplifted them.